Strandedx2/python-stuff/Internet_speed_test/README.md

 - Use `--quick` for routine monitoring
 - Use `--ping-only` for basic connectivity checks
 - Use `--alternative` when speedtest.net is blocked or slow
+- Use `--continuous` with appropriate intervals for network monitoring
 - Clear cache if you change locations: `python speed_test.py --clear-cache`
 - Use `--no-cache` if you want the most accurate server selection
 - Run `--diagnose` first if experiencing issues
+- Use `--max-tests` to prevent runaway continuous monitoring
+- Save monitoring data with `--output` for trend analysis

 ## Technical Details